buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     easier to set logEnviron=False.

 ``env``
     a dictionary of environment strings which will be added to the child command's environment.

-Use of :ref:`WithProperties` with string, dict and callable is supported.
+The usual property interpolations can be used in environment variable names and values - see :ref:`Properties`.

 .. bb:step:: Mercurial